what does spider poop looks like

 • TERRO T2360 Ready-to-Use Cobweb Eliminator Spray

-• Prevents future web formation and keeps spiders from coming back
+• No More Spider Webs – Cobweb Eliminator prevents future web formation and keeps spiders from coming back

-• Easy to use – simply knock down existing webs then spray area
+• Easy to Use – Simply knock down existing webs then spray the target area to prevent webs from returning

-• Ideal for use around porch lights and other common web areas
+• Great for Porch Lights – Ideal for use around porch lights and other areas where spiders commonly build webs

 Frequently asked questions